-Section II Orange Booklets
+Section II Orange Booklet Sample

 Certain AP Exams include an additional orange booklet that contains exam material relating to Section II.
 These booklets are serial numbered and must be returned to the AP Program.
-Students may write notes in the booklets when instructed but they must write their responses in the free-response booklets.
-Below is an example of the cover of the orange booklet.
+Students may write notes in the booklets but they must write their responses in the free-response booklets; information written in orange booklets won't be scored.
+Below are two examples of orange booklet covers.
 The exams that include orange booklets appear in the column on the right.